 Every society has its mythologies.
-The oldest in America is the foundation myth.
-That is, the country was founded by people looking for religious freedom.
+The American founding myth is that the country was founded by people looking for religious freedom.
 It is certainly true that many of the original settlers were religious fanatics, but the Constitution was written by rich guys who financed the Revolutionary War.
 It’s why the Constitution is mostly about protecting private property and commerce.
 The men running America in the 18th century were property holders and a merchants.
 For them, religious liberty was as much about taking religion off the table as any idealistic notions of liberty.
 But, we still teach kids in school about the Pilgrims, even making some of them black and Latino to be inclusive.

 Another enduring myth in America is the people have a say in the running of the country.
 There’s little evidence to back this up, but it makes for a nice myth.
 It keeps the peace.
 The proof of this is the last thirty or so years.
 If you go back to 1980, the Republicans have been the majority party for 16 years and the Democrats for 18 years.
 If the polls are correct, the GOP will tie the score here with the next election.
 At the end of Obama’s term, both parties will have split the White House evenly.